olusogoogunleye/Next-Level-Learning-Journey/security.md

 ## 🔒 Purpose

-This repository is part of a self-learning DevOps environment created to simulate real-world software development and CI/CD practices.
+## This repository is part of a self-learning DevOps environment created to simulate real-world software development and CI/CD practices.
-While this is not a production system, maintaining security awareness and good reporting practices is encouraged.

----

 ## 🧩 Supported Versions